And no, it does not mean you are “more deficient”

 - eczema-prone skin

-- skin after hot showers
+- skin after a hot shower

-- areas where the barrier is already irritated
+- areas that are already irritated

-That’s a skin sensitivity response.
+That is a skin sensitivity response.

-Not your body screaming:
+Not your body announcing:

 Honestly?